 WE ARE HERE TO HELP

-We understand that this is a very unsettling time and are closely monitoring the Coronavirus outbreak.
-As the outbreak continues, I hope that you and your families are managing to keep safe and well.
+We understand this is a very unsettling time and are closely monitoring the Coronavirus outbreak.
+As the outbreak continues, I hope you and your families are managing to keep safe and well.

-We know that you have a lot of questions.
+We know you have a lot of questions.
 Insurers are experiencing a high level of enquiries and therefore there are sometimes delays.
-As always we are here to support you, so we’ve created some answers to your frequently asked questions with some input from insurers and other suppliers, and have also launched our Coronavirus webpage which I hope will help.
+As always, we are here to support you, so we’ve created some answers to your frequently asked questions, with some input from insurers and other suppliers.
+We’ve also launched our Coronavirus webpage which I hope will help.

 We have also launched:

 - a weekly bulletin providing access to our library of guides

 - online video conferencing facilities

 - a promise to respond back to you same-day

 We will continue to update this website with information as it develops so please check back regularly and let me know if you would like to receive anything else.

 Please do not hesitate to contact any of our team if you have any further questions.